 , but what about the Canon camera warranty

 ?
 Canon’s standard warranty is a limited warranty stating that any of the EOS line of products will be “free from defects in materials and workmanship under normal use and service for a period of one (1) year from the date of original purchase.”
 If something is wrong with your camera, you will need to return it to the Canon manufacturing plant for repairs, which is not that convenient.

 What if you accidentally drop your expensive camera and crack the lens or expose it to water?
 Some of the intricate parts could be damaged, which would not be covered under Canon’s warranty

 .
 Often manufacturers’ warranties lack the proper coverage.
 Where the Canon warranty lacks, Upsie picks up the slack.

 Enjoy peace of mind when you protect that expensive camera properly with Upsie’s extended camera warranty coverage

 .
 Customers love that Upsie’s warranties cost up to 70% less than competitors’ or manufacturers’ extended warranties.
 Upsie also offers live 24/7 claims and locally certified repair technicians for faster repairs.
-You can even pay for your Upsie extended warranty over time with Klarna.
 To get the best value of coverage and price, contact Upsie today.

 Learn More About Canon Cameras: